 These day's it's hard for a software provider like Caterbook to send emails on your behalf.
 Because they come from "our" server with "your" address on them, there's a good chance that your guest's ISP could tag that booking confirmation email as SPAM, and it might not arrive.

-If we were to send the email from "firstname.lastname@example.org" the email will probably get through, but that doesn't look great for your guest, so what's the solution?
+If we were to send the email from "firstname.lastname@example.org" the email will probably get through, but that doesn't look great for your guest - and they wouldn't be able to reply to you, so what's the solution?

-Change the Mail provider to SMTP by clicking the blue link icon.
+Change the Mail provider to SMTP (Your email account) by clicking the blue link.

 If you are using ssl you might need to check with your provider what to set for SMTP port, but it's usually 587, or could possibly be 465.
 Without ssl, this is likely to be 25 but increasingly mail sent insecurely on port 25 these days is often viewed by ISP's as spam.